 Competence Network Heart Failure

-The Competence Network for Heart Failure is a german research association formed in 2003 to investigate the mechanisms of heart failure.
+The Competence Network for Heart Failure (KN HI) is a nationwide research alliance founded in 2003 to investigate the mechanisms of heart failure.
 The interdisciplinary network has a comprehensive biomaterial and clinical database on heart failure.

 Some of these biomaterials are stored and managed in the ZeBanC.